-This TOE provides Security Functions required for U.S. Government Approved Protection Profile - U.S. Government Protection Profile for Hardcopy Devices Version 1.0 (IEEE Std.
-2600.2TM-2009) [14], which is a Protection Profile (hereafter, "conformance PP") for MFPs, and also provides the Security Functions to accomplish the necessary security policy for an organisation which manages the TOE.
+This TOE provides the Security Functions required for the conformance PP, and also provides the Security Functions to accomplish the necessary security policy for an organisation which manages the TOE.

 For these security functionalities, the evaluation for the validity of the design policy and the correctness of the implementation is conducted in the scope of the assurance package.
 The next clause describes the assumed threats and assumptions in this TOE.